 One issue I had to solve was to consider how end users would understand the data presented to them by the application.
 There was however a complication caused here by the data sources used for this application, as a key part of the data used comes from data provided by Experian’s API for accessing data they hold on a person (Experian, 2024).
 This challenge manifests itself in 2 ways:

 Scenario 1: Names of variables are highly codified to make their meaning unclear at 1st view e.g. E1B08 is a variable returned by the Experian API.
-Without it’s documentation as shown below however, this gives no indication as to what the variable means in business terms.
+Without its documentation as shown below however, this gives no indication as to what the variable means in business terms.